syedqasimjan/BPC_Booking_System/README.md

 - **Reporting:** Generate a detailed report with appointment summaries, patient details, and revenue, sorted by attended appointments.
 - **Persistence:** Appointments and patients are saved to `appointments.txt` and `patients.txt` for persistence across runs.
 - **Menu Interface:** Interactive menu for managing appointments (MenuBasedMain.java).
-- **UML Diagram:** Generate a class diagram using PlantUML, saved as `class_diagram.png`.

 ## Sample Usage (MenuBasedMain.java)

-1. Run the program: `java -cp target/classes;path/to/plantuml.jar com.bpc.booking.MenuBasedMain`
+1. Run the program MenuBasedMain
 2. Choose option 7 to view the availability timetable and available time slots.
 3. Choose option 1 to book a new appointment by expertise:
     - Expertise: `Physiotherapy`